milk-chocolate/backend-test/README.md

 This challenge will evaluate how you approach solving a real-world problem and your object oriented fundamentals.
 Getting the output correct is important but how you write the code is the most important aspect of this test.

-## Keep in mind

-* We must be able to run your solution.
-* Make sure you add a README file.
-* If we cannot run the solution it will affect your evaluation.

 ## The problem

 Write code to model the provided family tree so that: